Dublin's newest museum is a high-tech, interactive exploration of emigration and its effect on Ireland and the 70 million or so people...

 Beneath the Custom House's copper dome, this visitor centre features a small museum on the building's history, and on its architect,...

 Georgian genius James Gandon (1743–1823) announced his arrival on the Dublin scene with this magnificent building (1781–91), constructed...

 Ely Bar & Brasserie

-  Scrummy homemade burgers, bangers and mash, and wild smoked salmon salad are some of the meals you'll find in this restaurant, which is...
+Scrummy homemade burgers, bangers and mash, and wild smoked salmon salad are some of the meals served in this converted tobacco...

 Famine Memorial information

-  Just east of Custom House is one of Dublin's most thought-provoking examples of public art: the set of life-sized bronze figures (1997) by Rowan Gillespie known simply as 'Famine'.
-Designed to commemorate the ravages of the Great Hunger (1845–51): their haunted, harrowed look testifies to a journey that was both hazardous and unwelcome.
+Just east of Custom House is one of Dublin's most thought-provoking examples of public art: the set of life-size bronze figures (1997) by Rowan Gillespie known simply as 'Famine'.
+Designed to commemorate the ravages of the Great Hunger (1845–51), their haunted, harrowed look testifies to a journey that was both hazardous and unwelcome.

 The location of the sculptures is also telling, for it was from this very point in 1846 that one of the first 'coffin ships' (as they quickly came to be called) set sail for the US.
 Steerage fare on the Perseverence was £3 and 210 passengers made that first journey, landing in New York on 18 May 1846, with all passengers and crew intact.

 In June 2007 a second series of Famine sculptures by Rowan Gillespie was unveiled on the quayside in Toronto's Ireland Park by Irish president Mary McAleese to commemorate the arrival of Famine refugees in the New World.